rust-lang/rust/text/0000-macro-reform.md

 This is big churn on a major feature, not long before 1.0.

-We can ship improved versions of `macro!` in a back-compat way (in theory; I would like to smoke test this idea before 1.0).
-So we could defer all this reform until after 1.0.
+We can ship improved versions of `macro_rules!` in a back-compat way (in theory; I would like to smoke test this idea before 1.0).
+So we could defer much of this reform until after 1.0.
 The main reason not to is macro import/export.
-Right now every macro you import will be expanded using your local copy of `macro!`, regardless of what the macro author had in mind.
+Right now every macro you import will be expanded using your local copy of `macro_rules!`, regardless of what the macro author had in mind.

 # Alternatives